 Federation University of Australia

-Federation University is Australia's fourth oldest institution of higher learning and was founded in 1870 as a predecessor to the Victorian Gold Rush.
+Federation University of Australia is the country's fourth oldest institution of higher learning and was founded in 1870 as a predecessor to the Victorian Gold Rush.
 The Gippsland campuses of Ballarat University and Monash University merged in 2013, and the university was renamed Federation University in 2014.
-The average tuition fee of this university is AUD $11,000 - $121,000 per year for International tuition.
+The average tuition fee of this university is AUD $11,000 - $1,21,000 per year for International tuition.

 How can you save on tuition fees in Sydney?